 Acamprosate is a medication that works to treat alcohol use disorder.
 Acamprosate works by decreasing a person’s urge to use alcohol.
 Acamprosate does not help with symptoms of alcohol withdrawal.

-One benefit of acamprosate is that it works to rebalance the neurotransmitters in a person’s brain that have been disrupted by alcohol.
+One benefit of acamprosate is that it works to rebalance the neurotransmitters in a person’s brain that has been disrupted by alcohol.
 Another benefit is that acamprosate does not react with other medications, making it a useful choice for those who are working through a co-occurring disorder.

 Buprenorphine (Prescription Names: Suboxone, Subutex)